dimi-fn/Various-Data-Science-Scripts/Web Development/Web Dev. Set Up/README.md

 ------

-### pyenv
+<h2 id="pyenv-windows">pyenv</h2>

-Pyenv is a tool so that you can have control of your Python versions by easily switch between different Python version (it can be helpful when collaborating across projects with other developers)
+Pyenv is a tool so that you can easily install multiple versions and be able to switch between them (it can be quite helpful when collaborating across projects with other developers).

 **Download**: